 There is no registration on the day of the race.
 Please wear your numbered race bib with timing chip, on the front of your shirt.

 Keywords: register, registration.

 Will there be any information points?

-There will be an information point centrally located within the Food & Fitness Festival in an orange marquee; it will be shown on the map in the digital race information booklet that will be emailed to you before race day
+There will be an information point centrally located within the Food & Fitness Festival; it will be shown on the map in the digital race information booklet that will be emailed to you before race day

 Keywords: information, info, tent, marquee, vilage.